 All employees, including Directors, are required to comply with the Company's share trading policy, which may from time to time be adjusted by the Board and applies in addition to legislative requirements and the ASX Listing Rules.
-The Company's Share Trading Policy was updated in 2015 and has been reviewed annually since then.
+The Company's Share Trading Policy was updated in 2015 and has been reviewed annually with minor modifications since then.